Component Visibility

 Choose your condition:

-Variable: Select a Boolean Variable resource.
-The component will be visible when the variable is true
+Variable: Use a Boolean Variable resource you created.
+The component shows when the variable is true

 .